alejo4373/backend-development-bootcamp/session_2.md

 }
 ```

-When we run this again, no in our terminal we should see printed a single business.
-The business whose id matches the id we passed to `getById`
+When we run our program again, now in our terminal we should see printed a single business.
+The business whose id matches the id we passed to `getById` in this case `2`.

 **Exercises**: